Mamar-dev/ChargePointAutoConfigurationServer/doc/connectionProcedure.md

 In the new window "Wired", go to the tab "IPv4" -> Check, in the "IPv4 method", the "manual" option.

 Now, below, in adresses, write these infos to the according tabs.

 ```
-Adress          Mask            Bridge
+Address          Mask            Bridge
-192.168.0.5     255.255.255.0
+"IPv4 address"   255.255.255.0
 ```

+> Note : The machine should have been defined an IP address to listen to.
+In our case, it is 192.168.0.5.

 Then, apply and the connection to the machine should be working.

+> Note : If you change the network, don't forget to reset the network parameter on your computer.